-Phenomenological models of the glacial-interglacial cycle are often characterised as either ordinary differential equations (ODEs) or stochastic differential equations (SDEs) that explicitly model a small number of climate variables \cite{Crucifix2012,Crucifix2013}.
+Phenomenological models of the glacial-interglacial cycle are often characterized as either ordinary differential equations (ODEs) or stochastic differential equations (SDEs) that explicitly model a small number of climatic variables \cite{Crucifix2012,Crucifix2013}.
 These are consistent with the underlying dynamics of the system, but are not analytically derived from the laws that govern the physical processes.
-The models are typically astronomically forced, and so in any multi-stage analysis that uses a pre-dated age model there is a clear risk of circular reasoning from calibrating such models on astronomically tuned data.
-This danger has been demonstrated for model calibration and selection, which are extremely sensitive to the age-model estimates \cite{Feng2015,Carson2018}.
-This sensitivity is apparent even when the age estimates are consistent with the estimated age uncertainty in the data \cite{Carson2018}: two age estimates that differ by an amount that is less than the error in the age estimates lead to conflicting conclusions about which models are more strongly supported by the data.
+The models are typically astronomically forced, and so in a multi-stage analysis there is a clear risk of circular reasoning from calibrating such models using astronomically tuned age estimates.
+This danger has been demonstrated for model calibration and selection, which are extremely sensitive to the age estimates \cite{Feng2015,Carson2018}.
+However, this sensitivity is apparent even when different sets of age estimates are consistent with the estimated age uncertainty in the data \cite{Carson2018}: two sets of age estimates that differ by an amount that is less than the error in the age estimates lead to conflicting conclusions about which models are more strongly supported by the data.
 This shows that fixing the age estimates and ignoring the age uncertainty can severely bias the results of a multi-stage analysis, regardless of the choice of age model.
-Due to strong mutual dependencies between the age estimates and the climate model, namely that the forcing in the climate model constrains the age estimates, and the age estimates influence the amount of forcing inferred in the model calibration, we must account for the uncertainty in these investigations in a joint inferential analysis.
+Due to strong mutual dependencies between the age estimates and the climate model, namely that the forcing in the climate model constrains the age estimates, and the age estimates influence the amount of forcing inferred in the model calibration, we must account for the uncertainty in these investigations by using a joint inferential analysis.

 In this article we develop an approach for joint age, state, and parameter estimation, involving models of the climate and sediment accumulation, and proxy measurements taken from sediment cores.
-The output is a sample of plausible chronologies, reconstructions, and parameter estimates, that are consistent with the underlying uncertainty.
-The approach is tested on synthetic data, and then applied to two cores from the Ocean Drilling Program, ODP677 \cite{Shackleton1990} and ODP846 \cite{Mix1995}, so that the chronologies estimated for these records can be compared with those of \cite{Lisiecki2004} and \cite{Huybers2007}.
+The output is a sample of age estimates, reconstructions, and parameter estimates, that characterise the uncertainty in the inference.
+The approach is tested on synthetic data, and then applied to two cores from the Ocean Drilling Program, ODP677 \cite{Shackleton1990} and ODP846 \cite{Mix1995}, so that the age estimates from these cores can be compared with those of \cite{Lisiecki2005} and \cite{Huybers2007}.